Jumbo loan financed home with in ground pool.

 Credit Score

-Your credit score – a numerical rating of how reliable you are as a borrower – is a major factor when seeking a jumbo mortgage.
+Your credit score is another major factor when seeking a jumbo mortgage.
 Your credit score is a numerical rating of how reliable you are as a borrower.
 Your score can range from 300 – 850, and it’s based on several factors.

 The minimum credit score for a 15-year fixed loan or a Jumbo Smart ARM is 740.